 Without the protection of employment laws, there is nothing stopping your employer from switching things up on you without any notice.
 That could mean pay cuts, lack of overtime pay, too many or too few hours, or requiring work on holidays.

 We mentioned having no legal restrictions on hours as a potential pro before – you can see how it could also be a negative depending on the scenario.

 There’s no minimum wage

 Hopefully you wouldn’t take a job that pays too much less than minimum wage, but employment can be intimidating when you’re first starting out.
 We get it – we’ve been there.
 The fact is, there is no “minimum wage” when you’re working illegally.

 You do not build official employment history

 Like we said earlier – as far as the government is concerned, these workers are unemployed.
 So what?
 Well, when it comes time for things like getting approved for an auto loan, or applying for your next job, you’ll have no past employment to show for.

 Without this type of job history, you’ll also find it very challenging to build credit history once you turn eighteen.
 As you can see, holding this type of job for too long can cause you problems down the road.

-You’ve probably heard of things like unemployment and workers’ compensation, right?
-When you still make some money after you no longer have your job or if you get hurt on the job.
+You’ve probably heard of unemployment and workers’ compensation, right?
+These types of programs allow for individuals who are let go from their jobs or hurt to still make some money until they have the ability to work again.
 These don’t exist when you’re working off the books.
 Just think about it, who’s there to enforce it when your employment is hidden from the government?